What is a Great Product Strategy?

 Whenever a company has to make a major decision regarding a product, almost 70% of them refer to the product strategy.
 That’s why the product strategy needs to be detailed, comprehensive, and well-structured.

-Furthermore, product strategies also explain how said product would be benefitting the people and the consumers.
-Essentially, the product plan mentions the problem and how the product aims to solve it.
-That includes the solution itself and the impact it will have on both the consumers and the company.
+Furthermore, product strategies also explain how the product will benefit its consumers.
+In doing so, the product plan mentions the problem and how the product aims to solve it.
+That includes the solution itself as well as the impact the solution will have on both the consumers and the company.

-After that, you can then decide on the product features, value proposition, and other things like pricing.
+After that, you can then decide on the product features, value proposition, business models, pricing, and more.

-Once you have a complete product strategy, product roadmap, and product definition, you can move on to work on the product.
+Once you have a complete product strategy, product roadmap, and product definition, you can move on to work on the product itself.
 At that point, the product strategy then acts as a basepoint that you use to measure your overall product success.

-To summarize, the product vision translates into a product strategy; that entails everything regarding the customers, competitors, business matters, and macro factors.
-And then, all of that leads to the product roadmap.
+The product vision translates into a product strategy; that entails everything regarding the customers, competitors, business matters, and macro factors.
+And then, all of that leads to the product strategy roadmap.

 The Components of a Product Strategy

-Typically, every product strategy will have three major components.
-You’ll find these components in every product strategy, regardless of the industry or type of product.
-There may be other small components, but that is different for each industry, company, and product type.
+Every product strategy will have three major components regardless of the industry or type of product.
+There may be other small components, but those will differ according to each industry, company, and product type.

-The following are three things you should always clear up to develop a successful product strategy.
+The following are three things you should always be clear on in order to develop a successful product strategy.

 1. Product Vision/Market Vision

-This is simply about knowing your target market and your target audience.
+This involves knowing your target market and your target audience.
 Figuring out your target customers is crucial, but what’s more important is to understand what it means for your business.

 In your market vision, you figure out your target customers, product positioning, and where you are compared to your direct competitors.